Easy Cheddar Cheese Sauce (White Cheddar)

 Instructions

 - Begin by shredding your block of cheese.
-I like to use a thick grate for this, but any size will do because it will eventually melt.
+I like to use a thick grate for this, but any size will work because it will eventually melt.
+Set the shredded cheese aside until the roux is ready.

-- When the roux is thick, remove from heat and add the shreddeed cheddar cheese.
+- When the roux is thick, remove from heat and add the shredded cheddar cheese.
 Whisk until the cheese has melted.

-- Add granulated garlic, hot sauce, and salt and pepper to the cheese sauce.
+- Add granulated garlic, hot sauce, salt, and pepper to taste to the cheese sauce.
 Mix well.

-- Drizzle the cheese sauce over cooked vegetables, use as a dip, etc.
+- Serve immediately over cooked vegetables, as a dip, or tossed with cooked noodles.

 Tips & Notes